-Demand-pull inflation is when aggregate demand for a good or service outstrips aggregate supply.
+Demand-pull inflation exists when aggregate demand for a good or service outstrips aggregate supply.
 It starts with an increase in consumer demand.
-Typically, sellers meet such an increase with more supply.
+Sellers meet such an increase with more supply.
 But when additional supply is unavailable, sellers raise their prices.
 That results in demand-pull inflation.

 It is the most common cause of inflation.
 The other reason, cost-push inflation, is rarer.
-It starts with a decrease in total supply or an increase in the cost of that supply costs.
+It starts with a decrease in total supply or an increase in the cost of that supply.
 Suppliers raise prices because they know consumers will pay it.
 That situation is called inelastic demand.

 Five Causes of Demand-Pull Inflation